-While the methods presented in the works mentioned above are diverse, they share one commonality: the LLMs/VLMs are used in a \emph{closed-loop} fashion.
-The vast majority of the methods perform replanning in one of two ways: 1) replan after 1 planned action is executed by the system \citep{ahn2022_saycan, feng2025_reflective_planning, hu2023_vlm_planning, zhang2023_grounding_tamp}, and 2) replan only if a planned action fails to execute \citep{mei2024_replanvlm, wang2024_llm3, skreta2024_replan, driess2023_palm_e, shin2025_socratic_planner, yang2025_vlm_tamp}.
-Seen through the lens of control horizon, the first approach has a control horizon of 1, and the second approach has a control horizon equal to the length of the task.
-Selection of the control horizon is often an afterthought in the literature, as existing works do not justify the choice of control horizon or explore its impacts on the performance of the symbolic planner.
-It is generally believed that more frequent replanning (shorter control horizon) leads to more robust behaviors and better performance; however, it is unclear whether this intuition holds for LLMs/VLMs symbolic planners, as they have limited reasoning capabilities and can be prone to errors.
-Furthermore, a number of works look into using feedback, which can be understood as a type of warm-starting, to improve the performance of symbolic planners, but no works have investigated how warm-starting affects the performance of closed-loop LLMs/VLMs symbolic planners.
+While the methods mentioned above are diverse, they share one commonality: the LLMs/VLMs are used in a \emph{closed-loop} fashion.
+The vast majority of the methods perform replanning in one of two ways: \begin{enumerate} \item replan after 1 planned action is executed by the system \cite{ahn2022_saycan, hu2023_vlm_planning, feng2025_reflective_planning,zhang2023_grounding_tamp} \item replan only if a planned action fails to execute or requires intervention \cite{driess2023_palm_e, shi2025_hi_robot, mei2024_replanvlm, wang2024_llm3, skreta2024_replan, shin2025_socratic_planner, yang2025_vlm_tamp, mei2024_replanvlm}. \end{enumerate} The replanning frequency (or equivalently, control horizon) of the first approach is 1, and the second approach has a replanning frequency equals to the length of the task.
+Selection of the control horizon is often an afterthought in the literature, as existing works do not justify the choice of control horizon or explore its impacts on the performance of the high-level planner.
+It is generally believed that more frequent replanning (shorter control horizon) leads to more robust behaviors and better performance; however, it is unclear whether this intuition holds for language model-based high-level planners, as they have limited reasoning capabilities and can be prone to errors.

-In this work, we systematically investigate the impacts of control horizon and warm-starting for closed-loop VLM symbolic planners by designing and conducting controlled experiments to compare planners' performance across 4 environments and 3 VLMs.
-Our goal is to obtain insights broadly applicable to utilizing VLMs in a closed-loop manner, thereby optimizing their planning performance from a control-theoretic perspective.
-These insights are the primary contribution of this work.